 From the replacement of pin-setting boys with automatic pinsetters, to computerized scoring, the sport strives to remain relevant in an ever-changing landscape of entertainment options.
 Bowling centers that have been around for decades are encouraged to upgrade and reinvent themselves as "Family Entertainment Centers" with bowling only a segment of the options offered to appeal to today's increasingly online youth.

-Luckily there are still some charming holdouts to this hyper and hyped-up trend that offer a pleasant bowling experience sans fluorescent bells and whistles, such as Papp's Bowling Center in Bordentown, N.J.
+Luckily, there are still some charming holdouts to this hyper and hyped-up trend that offer a pleasant bowling experience sans fluorescent bells and whistles.
+Until 2014, Papp's Bowling Center in Bordentown, New Jersey, was one of them.

-Owned by husband and wife team Andy and Betty Papp, Papp's Bowling Center is a family affair.
-They opened the lanes in 1964 along with his parents, and are celebrating their 50th year of being open this year.
-Betty is the charming face behind the counter and voice on the phone.
-Andy runs the pro shop where you can get measured for your own bowling ball, and their son Ron is a bowling instructor.
+Owned by husband and wife team Andy and Betty Papp, Papp's Bowling Center was a family affair.
+They opened the lanes in 1964 along with his parents, and celebrated their 50th year of operation before closing.
+Betty was the charming face behind the counter and voice on the phone.
+Andy ran the pro shop where you could get measured for your own bowling ball, and their son Ron was a bowling instructor.

-This is also a place where the community gathers for league play, birthday parties and even wedding parties, as well as where the Bordentown Regional High School bowling team plays and practices.
-No automatic scoring here, which gives the kids (and adults) practice with their math skills.
-Even on New Year's Eve, Betty and Andy stay open so families can have an affordable place to have fun and ring in the new year together.
+There was no automatic scoring at Papp's, which gave the kids (and adults) practice with their math skills.
+Even on New Year's Eve, Betty and Andy would stay open so families could have an affordable place to have fun and ring in the new year together.

-So now you know you have three options the next time someone says, "Let's go bowling!"
-Hopefully there's a vintage bowling alley near you so you can take them up on the offer.
+So now you know you have some options the next time someone says, "Let's go bowling!".
+Hopefully, there's a vintage bowling alley near you so you can take them up on the offer.

 This story was originally published on January 23, 2014, and was updated to reflect the closure of Papp's Bowling Center.